⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 That means:

-Officers believe a crime has occurred
+Officers believe a crime occurred

 They believe you committed it

-That belief is based on facts, not guesses
+That belief is based on facts

 Once arrested, the encounter changes entirely.